conduktor/conduktor-docs/docs/gateway/concepts/06-Interceptors-and-plugins/02-Targeting.md

+---
+sidebar_position: 2
+title: Plugins Targeting
+description: Plugin targeting
+---

-# Plugin targeting
+# Plugin Targeting

-All plugins loaded on Gateway should not always apply for all request.
-The first tool is the interceptors in a plugins that targets only some Kafka api keys.
+All plugins loaded on Gateway should not always be applied, on all requests.

-Plugin targeting is the Gateway feature that allow a user to define a scope to apply a plugin to.
+A plugin can be configured to target only specific Kafka API keys and Plugin Targeting allows you to define the Gateway scope to apply a plugin.

 This document outlines the various scopes and hierarchy levels at which plugins can be targeted within the Gateway system.
-Plugins can be targeted globally, scoped to a virtual cluster or scoped for specific users or groups in a virtual cluster.
+Plugins can be targeted globally, to a specific virtual cluster, or to specific users or groups within a virtual cluster.

 ## Scope

 A scope is the functional unit that allow an administrator to enable a plugin to run with a specific configuration on a scope.
-A scope contain define the following
+A scope define contains the following:
  - `vcluster` (Optional)
  - `group` (Optional)
  - `username` (Optional)

-_Global Scope_ : A global scope is a scope where all scope possible values aren't defined.
+_Global Scope_ : A global scope is a scope where all possible values aren't defined.

-Scope were defined as a hierarchical concept.
-A global scope can be specialized by a vcluster scope, which can be specialized by a group or a username scope.
+Scope has been defined as a hierarchical concept.
+A global scope can be specialized to a vcluster scope, which can be specialized to a group or username scope.
-Group is, as an optional set value for Users, a special case treated as a Username one.
+Group is as an optional value for Users, a special case and is treated as a Username scope.

-We can define the scope hierarchy as the following.
+We can define the scope hierarchy as the following:
 ```mermaid
 flowchart TD
     Global --> vcluster[Virtual cluster]